oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-39-profile-tests.md

 It MUST be tested that the document does not contain an extension.

-The relevant values for `/document/category` are:
+The relevant values for `$.document.category` are:

 ```
   csaf_withdrawn